 Along with the unique lodging locations we mentioned, there are plenty of chain hotels with prices below $100 a night, and they are not hard to find.
 However, when you visit a city as unique as San Diego, it is nice to stay at a place that matches its rich history and singular nature, as Southern California’s jewel, and “America’s Finest City.”

 Once a quiet beach town, San Diego is now livelier than ever.
-While you can still find those sleep beachside lodges, you can also hit the streets of Downtown San Diego and most city centers in every San Diego location for late night shenanigans.
-So, whether you are planning a family trip or a raucous adventure, San Diego is sure to please with a room to match.
+While you can still find those sleep beachside lodges, you can also hit the streets of Downtown San Diego and most city centers in every San Diego location for late-night shenanigans.
+So, whether you are planning a family trip or a raucous adventure, San Diego is sure to please, with a room to match.

 Have Your Say?

 Where do you love to Stay in San Diego?
-Which is your favorite area the City?
+Which is your favorite area in the City?
 Do you prefer the hustle and bustle of downtown or the relaxed pace of the beach resort areas?
 Which hotels do you love and have you stayed anywhere we all should avoid!
 Let us know in the comments below.
 Or if you have any questions or specific hotel recommendations just leave us a comment and we will get right back to you.
 We always love discussing San Diego.